Links by Englewood Historical Society website, WikiEnglewood.

 The earliest known school had been built in 1804 near Liberty Pole.
 In 1818 a new Liberty Union School was erected at the head of present-day Bennett Road, near the monument.
 The building was moved in 1850 to the corner of Tenafly Road and Pleasant Avenue, where it still stands.
 (At the turn of the century it became a private residence.)
 In the spring of 1860 a Young Ladies' Seminary was started on Palisade Avenue.
 At about the same time Mr. Duell established a boarding and day school for boys, and other boys' schools followed.
 One was located in what is now the Red Cross Chapter House on Grand Avenue.
 In 1867 public education was instituted in New Jersey, and Englewood's first free school, School Number 1, was constructed in 1869 on Humphrey Street and Englewood Avenue.
 St. Cecelia's Roman Catholic Church started a grammar school in 1872.
 Dwight Englewood School for Girls was established in 1889.

 J.A.
-Humphrey recalls in his book of remembrances entitled Englewood, "A Village Improvement Society was formed in 1868 to take a general supervision over the village, such as lighting the streets, planting trees and removal of any unsightly refuse that might accumulate in the highways and unenclosed grounds.
+Humphrey recalls in his book of remembrances entitled, Englewood, Its annals and reminiscences, "A Village Improvement Society was formed in 1868 to take a general supervision over the village, such as lighting the streets, planting trees and removal of any unsightly refuse that might accumulate in the highways and unenclosed grounds.
 This Society accomplished much to improve the general appearance of the village during its existence."
 Inhabitants also contributed a certain amount each year to light the streets with oil lamps.

 Englewood's first public school.
 Liberty Union School, originally near the Liberty Pole but moved to Tenafly Road and Pleasant Avenue.
 It is now a private residence.